CreativeMaladjustment/stelligent-u-020201208/07-load-balancing/README.md

 _What can be controlled with the interval/healthy threshold/unhealthy threshold
 settings?_

+> These settings will allow for different services that need longer to respond to remain healthy, also for those that are more critical to be checked more often and marked unhealth when not responding.

 ##### Question: ASG Behavior

 _What's happening to the instances in the ASG?
 How do you know?_

+> The instances in the ASG are replaced when the target group notices they are unhealthy.
+An additional layer of assurance that the instances are responding as exepcted not just from the ASG.

 #### Lab 7.1.3: Secure Sockets